 “We are a multi-disciplinary group of researchers with backgrounds in engineering, computer science, occupational therapy, speech-language pathology, and gerontology.

 Our goal is to develop zero-effort technologies that are adaptive, flexible, and intelligent, to enable users to participate fully in their daily lives.”

 Knowledge Translation and Practice Context

-The Knowledge Translation in Rehabilitation Lab is engaged in examining knowledge-user engagement, evidence-to-practice gaps, theory application, and audit and feedback systems.
+The Promoting Effective Practice Lab is engaged in examining knowledge-user engagement, evidence-to-practice gaps, theory application, and audit and feedback systems.
 In addition, we explore outcome measurement, tailored interventions and intervention reporting, as well as scoping and systematic reviews.